 1. Work within a multidisciplinary mental health care team, with a varying composition.

-2. Communicate effectively and professionally with a range of people, including those in distress, their families and carers, professionals contacting the service, and colleagues.
+2. Communicate effectively and professionally with a range of people, including people in distress, their families and carers, professionals contacting the service and colleagues.

-3. Work within a service that provides mental health support 24 hours a day and 7 days a week, requiring flexibility with working hours.
+3. Work within a service that provides mental health support 24 hours a day and 7 days a week.
+The post holder must therefore be flexible with regards to their working hours.

-5. Access information regarding local services to ensure appropriate and continued support is made available.
+5. Have access to information regarding local services that people can be introduced to, ensuring appropriate and continued support is available.

-6. Be trauma informed and aware of the social determinants of mental health when developing a support plan.
+6. Be trauma informed and aware of the social determinants of mental health when developing a support plan with each person accessing the service.

 About us

 Being the smallest Heath Board in Wales means that you won't get lost in the crowd.
-Everybody at Powys Teaching Health Board is valued for their contribution to our varied and diverse portfolio of community-based services.
+Everybody at Powys Teaching Health Board is valued for the contribution they make to our varied and diverse portfolio of community-based services.
 Together, we can continue to make a real difference to our patients and build on our unrivalled reputation.

 As a supportive and progressive employer, we actively encourage you to carve out a career with us, through a range of development pathways.
-We're also situated in one of the most beautiful rural counties in Britain, prioritising your well-being for a healthy 'life work' balance.
+We're also situated in one of the most beautiful rural counties in Britain, let alone Wales!
+Achieving a healthy 'life work' balance is essential, and something we recognise by prioritising your well-being.

-To start your journey with us and learn more about what we can offer you, please visit: here.
+To start your journey with us, and to learn more about what we can offer you please visit: https://pthb.nhs.wales/working-for-us/.
+There you will find information about our benefits and values, read staff experiences and more about what our beautiful county has to offer.

 The ability to speak Welsh is desirable for this post; English and/or Welsh speakers are equally welcome to apply.